Augustus Agar: Early life

 Augustus Agar was born in Kandy, Ceylon, on 4 January 1890.
-He was the thirteenth child of John Shelton Agar/Eagar, an Irishman from Milltown, County Kerry, who had left his native land in 1860 to become a successful tea planter in Ceylon.
+He was the thirteenth child of John Shelton Agar/Eagar, an Irishman from Milltown, County Kerry, who had emigrated in 1860 and became a successful tea planter in Ceylon.
 John's cousin Honora Eagar was the first wife of Jeremiah O'Donovan Rossa, an Irish Fenian leader and member of the Irish Republican Brotherhood.
 Agar was brought up in comfortable circumstances in a fine house with servants.
-Agar's mother, who was Austrian, died shortly after his birth, and at the age of eight he was sent with one of his brothers to school in England.
-All his brothers were educated in English public schools, and all his sisters were educated in Austrian or German schools.
+Agar's mother, Emily Crüwell (died 1891) was Austrian, the daughter of Gottlieb Arnold Crüwell of the Thotallegalla Estate, Haputale.
+At the age of eight he was sent to school in England.
 His father died in 1902 of cholera which he had caught during a visit to China.

 Augustus ("Gus") Agar attended Framlingham College in Suffolk.
 He was now without parents or a fixed home and his oldest brother, Shelton, determined that he should go into the Navy.
 Gus, who idolized his older brother, willingly agreed.
 To prepare, he attended Eastman's Royal Naval Academy in Southsea.

 A friend of the family, Captain Henry Jackson, later First Sea Lord and an Admiral of the Fleet, nominated Agar for a place in the annual intake of naval cadets.
 After time spent with a "crammer", he passed the entrance exams and in 1904 joined the naval cadet school, HMS Britannia, at Dartmouth.
 The Britannia was a wooden man of war, obsolete when launched in 1860, and soon tied up and used as a stationary training ship.